3778/.github/PULL_REQUEST_TEMPLATE.md

 * How to test this feature/fix?

-* There is anyone more suited to test the changes introduced by this pull request?
+* Is anyone more suited to test the changes introduced by this pull request?

-* Add more information to help the reviwers, e.g. references, comments, explanations, links for the added documentation and/or link for the issue description:
+* Add more information to help the reviewers, e.g. references, comments, explanations, links for the added documentation and/or link for the issue description: